akazukin5151/kpxhs/Theming.md

 ### Attribute values

-- All you have to do is to construct the `Attr` record
+- All you have to do is to construct the `Val` record
 - `fg`: set the foreground color
 - `bg`: set the background color
 - `styles`: set the following styles (See [Styles](#Styles))